 Being an entrepreneur is rough.
-Things never go as planned and take 10 times longer than intended.
-There are highs and lows, and many times it feels easier just to give up and throw in the towel.
-These 11 driven entrepreneurs, and members of The Oracles, share the No. 1 tip they use to stay motivated, persevere and achieve smashing success.
+Things never go as planned and often take 10 times longer than intended.
+There are plenty of highs and lows.
+Many times, it feels as though it would be easier to just give up and throw in the towel rather than stay motivated.

 1. Find your purpose and work on it.

 The secret of the most successful people I know is that they can stay motivated, activated, inspired and moving no matter what happens around them.
 Motivation is that inner drive to move toward or away from something.
 To get and stay motivated, you must find your purpose.
 So many people are going to work doing something they don’t believe in.
 You don’t get burnt out from work.
 You burn out because you aren’t working on your purpose.
 Get motivated, get on purpose, and you won’t feel like giving up.